-Over the years, the previous Peanut CRSP and Peanut & Mycotoxin Innovation Lab have helped more than 150 students in partner countries complete graduate degrees.
-This scholarship builds capacity by training the student, but also can strengthen the instritutions where they study.
+The Peanut Innovation Lab, as well as the earlier Peanut CRSP and Peanut & Mycotoxin Innovation Lab, helps students in partner countries complete graduate degrees.
+This scholarship builds capacity by training the student, but also can strengthen the institutions where they study.

 Training is provided in the country where research is taking place, or in the United States.
 Workshops, farmer field days, and best practice publications are some of the short term options available.
 These are some of the students who participated in short-term training in the previous program.